Girard-Perregaux

 In 1912, “Chronometro Financial” was registered under the name “Fabrique D'horlogerie Girard-Perregaux & Cie, Successeur De Girard-Perregaux, Fabrique Ideal, Successeur De Juan Hecht & J. Rossel Fils, Ancienne Maison J. F. Bautte & Cie, Geneva, La Chaux de Fonds.”

 Unfortunately, nothing is known about these wristwatches apart from the story.
-The archives of Girard-Perregaux were partially lost some years later, there are no records of such a Girard-Perregaux wristwatch being exhibited at the Berlin Trade Fair, there are no records of such wristwatches being used by the German Navy, and there are no pictures of anyone in the German Navy wearing one.
+The archives of Girard-Perregaux were partially lost some years later; there are no records of such a wristwatch being exhibited at the Berlin Trade Fair; there are no records of their use in the German Imperial Navy; and there are no photographs of naval personnel wearing wristwatches.

-Over the years there have been many attempts to locate one of these watches, or any other evidence for their existence, but none has been forthcoming.
-This would be surprising if there really were several thousand produced.
+Over the years there have been many attempts to locate one of these watches, or any other evidence for their existence, but none has been successful.
+The fact that the watches were supposedly in gold cases, and that Germany later went through several periods of severe economic hardship, could account for some loss.
+But it would be remarkable if several thousand watches had been produced and issued to naval officers and not a single example, document, or image had survived.

-The picture here was kindly provided to me by Girard-Perregaux of a watch thought to be similar to the German Navy Watch.
-It shows a watch with fixed wire lugs holding it to a leather strap.
-To protect the crystal there is a metal grill attached to the case with a hinge at 12 O'Clock, and a push release at 6 O'Clock to open the grill.
+The picture shown here was kindly provided to me by Girard-Perregaux and is of a watch thought to be similar to the alleged German Navy watch.
+The photograph shows a watch with fixed wire lugs for a leather strap, and a protective metal grill hinged at 12 o’clock with a push-release at 6 o’clock.

-The watch in the photo cannot possibly be one of the German Navy watches.
-The dial has radioluminescent paint on the hands and numbers, which wasn't available in 1880.
-Radium was discovered in 1898 by the Curies.
-Radioluminescent paint and the metal grill are features that came into use for wristwatches used by officers and soldiers during World War One called Trench Watches; the watch in the photo is from that period.
+The watch in the photograph, with a silver rather than gold case, is not consistent with an 1880 manufacture date because the dial has radioluminescent paint on the hands and numerals, which did not exist in 1880.
+Radium was not discovered by the Curies until 1898.
+Both radioluminescent paint and the metal grill are characteristic features of wristwatches used by officers and soldiers during the First World War, commonly called trench watches.
+The watch in the photograph is of that period.

 If you have any comments or questions, please don't hesitate to get in touch via my Contact Me page.